40net-cloud/fortinet-azure-solutions/FortiGate/VNET-Peering/README.md

 ## Requirements and limitations

-More documentation can be found on [building block Active/Passive with ELB and ILB](../../Active-Passive-ELB-ILB/README.md).
+This architecture uses the Active/Passive building block.
+More information about configuration can be found [here](../Active-Passive-ELB-ILB/README.md).

 ## Support
 Fortinet-provided scripts in this and other GitHub projects do not fall under the regular Fortinet technical support scope and are not supported by FortiCare Support Services.